1970s Music Quiz with Song Snippets

 Take the 1970s Music Quiz Challenge

 Everything changed in music during the seventies.
 The Beatles broke up.
-Psychedelic music with focus on love, peace, and understanding rapidly declined and was replaced by hard rock and progressive rock.
-Groups like Deep Purple, Led Zeppelin, Nazareth, and Black Sabbath emerged.
+Psychedelic music focused on love, peace, and understanding declined, and hard and progressive rock emerged.
+Groups like Deep Purple, Led Zeppelin, Nazareth, and Black Sabbath were the new thing.

 In the late seventies, political music was to be defined by punk rockers.